University of Central Florida College of Medicine: Admissions

 Admission to the medical school is based mainly on GPA, Medical College Admission Test (MCAT) score, admissions essays, an interview, clinical work experience, and volunteering activities, along with research and leadership roles in the applicant's history.
 Background checks on applicants are required by the Association of Medical Colleges in order to prevent individuals with convictions for serious crimes from matriculating.
-In 2014, over 4,000 students applied for 120 spots.
-Matriculates had an average GPA of 3.80, a median MCAT score of 32, and average age of 25 years, with 11% of those admitted previously earning a postbaccalaureate degree.
+The Class of 2025 had an average MCAT score of 515 and undergraduate GPA of 3.84.

 Curriculum

 The medical school began clinical education in fall 2009 with a charter class of 41.
 The college's enrollment has increased in subsequent years and will reach 480 at full enrollment.
-Full accreditation has been granted to the medical school, and the college has accepted applications for the fifth class of 120 students for Fall 2013 enrollment.
+Full accreditation was obtained in 2013.

 The medical school curriculum is four years long.
 The first two years are composed mainly of classroom basic sciences education, while the last two years primarily include rotations in clinical settings where students learn patient care firsthand.
 Clinical education is spread across all four years, with the final years being heavily weighted towards clinical rotations.
 The four-year medical program capitalizes on UCF's existing strengths in biomedical sciences, modeling and simulation.

-Technology initiative

-In December 2010 a local philanthropist, impressed by a demonstration of how iPads could be used to access resources from the library, gifted all 100 College of Medicine students with an iPad.
-The College of Medicine became one of three schools to give iPads to their students in 2010.
-The other two schools – Stanford and UC Irvine - only provided iPads to their incoming first-year students; making UCF College of Medicine the first medical school to provide all their students with iPads.
-In January 2011, all full-time teaching faculty at the College of Medicine also received iPads.

-Since 2010, the Harriet F. Ginsburg Health Sciences Library has deployed iPads to incoming medical students during their orientation week in August.
-In the most recent deployment in 2013, students were given iPad Minis after studies showed that the Mini would work better with portability issues and would fit in white coat pockets better.